This tutorial shows how to create a simple project for the STM32F4-Discovery board with Visual Studio.

 - Start Visual Studio.
 Select File->New->Project.

-- As we are creating a firmware file without any static libraries, continue with the “embedded binary” option:
+- As we are creating a firmware file without any static libraries, continue with the “embedded binary” option.
+We recommend choosing “MSBuild” as the build subsystem:

 - As we are building firmware for the STM32F4-Discovery board that contains ARM-based STM32F407VG microcontroller, select “ARM” on the toolchain selection page.
-If the ARM toolchain is not installed yet, VisualGDB will install it automatically:
+If the ARM toolchain is not installed yet, select “(download toolchain for arm-eabi)” instead and VisualGDB will install it automatically:

-- Once the STM32 package is installed, you will see the list of supported devices.
+- Once the toolchain is selected, you will see the list of supported devices.
 Select STM32F407VG from the list:

 - The STM32F4-Discovery board contains 4 LEDs connected to PD12-PD15 pins (see board schematics for more details):To make a project that will blink the green LED connected to PD12 select “GPIOD” and “12” as the port group and number: